Mexico City · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, deck, outbound, follow-up cadence, principal LinkedIn.
+• Evaluate the existing US website, deck, and sales material.
+Site, deck, outbound, follow-up cadence, owner/CEO LinkedIn.
 Where the Spanish register is leaking into US conversations, where USMCA is implicit instead of named, and where the US category anchor and US peer set are missing.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American procurement reader can place the firm inside twenty seconds and inside USMCA on the same page.
+One US category claim, one US outcome claim, one US peer set, written so the American procurement buyer can place GMA inside twenty seconds and inside USMCA on the same page.

-• Rebuild the trust architecture.
-US case narratives, US-denominated pricing posture, US references on the surface where Mexican logos sit behind.
-The risk architecture is reframed in US procurement vocabulary so Mexican-side legal terms are readable, not opaque.
+• Rebuild the proof and trust system.
+US case narratives, US-denominated price presentation, US references on the surface where Mexican logos sit behind.
+The risk answers is reframed in US procurement vocabulary so Mexican-side legal terms are clear, not opaque.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Mexico City team can run without losing the home-market voice.
+US-paced touches that land as competence rather than pressure, on a clock the Mexico City team can run without losing the home-market voice.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, podcast appearances, written cadence.
 A second voice for US conversations, in parallel with the Spanish voice that keeps running at home.

 How engagements start